joshantech/joshantech/README.md

 - 👋 Hi, I’m @joshantech.
-I attend Purdue University for a Bachelor's in Computer Science.
+I attend Purdue University pursuing a Bachelor's in Computer Science.
-- 👀 I’m interested in a variety of things, but full-stack development is what I am working on in my free time.
+- 👀 I’m open to any projects, though full-stack development is a forte.
 - 📫 I prefer to be reached through email.
 Joshantech@gmail.com.

 <!---